Isolated Philippine typhoon victims running out of food

 DAVAO CITY, Philippines Isolated communities in the Philippines including hill tribes are facing hunger a week after a typhoon struck, and with roads blocked, supplies will have to be dropped by air, authorities said on Tuesday.

-Typhoon Bopha killed 714 people and caused crop damage worth 10.3 billion pesos (155 million pounds) when it hit on Tuesday last week.
+Typhoon Bopha killed 714 people and caused crop damage worth 10.3 billion pesos ($250 million) when it hit on Tuesday last week.
 Nearly 900 people are unaccounted for and about 2,000 were injured, the national disaster agency said.

 The most intense storm to hit the disaster-prone Philippines this year wiped out communities near the coast in the southern provinces of Davao Oriental and Compostela Valley.